certbot/certbot/docs/ciphers.rst

 in the future if good cause is shown and we believe our users' priorities would be well-served by doing so.
-In general, please address relevant proposals for changing priorities to the Mozilla security team first, before asking the Let's Encrypt project or EFF to change Certbot's priorities.
+In general, please address relevant proposals for changing priorities to the Mozilla security team first, before asking the Certbot developers to change Certbot's priorities.
 The Mozilla security team is likely to have more resources and expertise to bring to bear on evaluating reasons why its recommendations should be updated.